-In accordance with the principles of transparency, fairness, limited purposes and data retention, the procedures must stipulate that data subjects, when their personal data is collected, receive clear information (the "Information") regarding: i) the identity of Mediobanca and of the Data Protection Officer (the "DPO"), ii) the characteristics of the processing (e.g. purposes and lawful basis, data retention period, etc.) and iii) the data subject's rights.
+In accordance with the principles of transparency, fairness, limited purposes and data retention, the procedures must stipulate that interested parties, when their personal data is collected, receive clear information (the "Information") regarding: i) the identity of Mediobanca and of the Data Protection Officer3 (the "DPO"), ii) the characteristics of the processing (e.g. purposes and lawful basis, data retention period, etc.) and iii) the interested party's rights.

-If the data are not obtained from the data subject themselves, the information must also state the source from which the personal data originate and whether or not the data derive from sources which are accessible to the public.
+If the data are not obtained from the interested party themselves, the information must also state the source from which the personal data originate and whether or not the data derive from sources which are accessible to the public.